 3. Mount Houses in the Best Spots

-Bird houses should be placed in appropriate locations to give parent birds privacy and security to raise their broods, but you also want to be sure you have a decent view of the house so you can monitor the growing family and enjoy their company.
-If you plan to add more than one bird house to your yard, place the houses as far apart as possible to increase your chances of attracting more than one interested pair of birds at a time, but don’t be discouraged if some houses remain empty even if they are in ideal locations.
+Birdhouses should be placed in appropriate locations to give parent birds privacy and security to raise their broods.
+You also want to be sure you have a decent view of the house so you can monitor the growing family and enjoy their company.
+If you plan to add more than one birdhouse to your yard, place the houses as far apart as possible to increase your chances of attracting more than one interested pair of birds at a time.
+Don’t be discouraged, however, if some houses remain empty even if they are in ideal locations.
 If one house is already occupied, other nesting pairs may look for houses further away instead.

 4. Provide Nesting Material

 Make your birdhouses even more enticing to birds looking for a place to call home by providing appropriate nesting materials.
 Attract birds with nesting materials by providing different types, from grasses, twigs, and weeds to pine needles, mud, pebbles, and short bits of string.
 The easier it is for birds to build a nest, the more likely they will be to investigate available nesting sites nearby, including your birdhouses.